withastro/docs/src/pages/en/reference/directives-reference.md

 This page describes the options available for directing Astro to render different types of content on your page.

-## Universally avalible directives
+## Universally available directives

-These directives are avalible on HTML elements, UI Framework components, Astro components, the works!
+These directives are available on HTML elements, UI Framework components, Astro components, the works!

 ### `is:raw`